-The Traditional M.B.A. program (33 units) consists of the following course sequence:
+The Classic M.B.A. program (33 units) consists of the following course sequence:

 - eMBArk Weekend

 - 4 Core Courses

 - 3 Theme Area Courses

 - 2 Elective Courses

 - 1 Capstone Experience

-- Dis-eMBARK Weekend

-If students do not have an undergraduate business degree, there may be an additional foundation step of the program that needs to be completed (see M.B.A.
+If you do not have an undergraduate business degree, there may be an additional foundation step of the program that you will need to complete (see M.B.A.
 Foundation Courses below).
 Contact our office for a transcript review and/or assistance, (707) 664-3501.

-eMBArk Weekend (1 Unit)
+eMBArk Weekend

-The M.B.A. experience begins with an immersion weekend that combines academic planning, network development, and practice case analysis skills.
+Your M.B.A. experience begins with an immersion weekend that combines academic planning, network development and practice case analysis skills.